 Ready to learn how to update Mac to the latest version?
 If so, you’ll first need to understand how the update process works. macOS updates typically encompass multiple stages, including checking for available updates, selecting the preferred update method, and then actioning the update installation itself.
 Both pre- and post-updating steps need to be considered before updating Mac to the latest OS, and we’ll get you through each of them in the next sections.

-Preparing for an update
+Prepare for macOS update

 Before you update Mac, it's important to get ready for it to ensure a smooth and secure process.